Delgus/chat/README.md

 # chat
-simple example for chat use websocket
+Simple example for chat use websocket

+This is a project for my training.
+Don't use it in production.

 ## Install
 ```